gwmodeling/challenge/submissions/team_example/readme.md

 ## Author(s)

--Anna Pölz (TU Wien)
--Ali Obeid (TU Wien) ?
--Ahmad Ameen (TU Wien)
+- Author 1 (Affiliation(s))
+- Author 2 (Affiliation(s))

 ## Modeled locations

 We modelled the following locations (check modelled locations):

 - [x] Netherlands
-- [x] Germany
+- [ ] Germany
 - [X] Sweden 1
-- [x] Sweden 2
+- [ ] Sweden 2
-- [x] USA
+- [ ] USA

 ## Model description

-We used the Transformer model as described in detail in Vaswani et al. (2017).
-Since it was applied for time series forecasting we omitted the input embedding.
-This is a deep learning type of model.
-The model is implemented in python.
-Tensorflow and Keras software packages were used here.
+We used the model XX as described in detail in XX et al. (1979).
+This is a XX type of model.
+The model is implemented in the XX software package that was used here.

 ## Model workflow to reproduce

-Normalization was used as a preprocessing step.
-All independent variables were used for calibrating the model.
-Input windows of 30 days were chosen as input for the model to predict the hydraulic head.
-The models were tuned using keras tuner (Random search) with maximal trials of 10.
-The following variables were tuned: head size, filter size and MLP units.
-The further parameters were set to the following values: number of heads = 1, number of encoder blocks =2, dropout=0.1, MLP dropout=0.1.
-The Transformer model was implemented as an encoder-only version.
-To provide prediction intervals Monte Carlo dropout was used and the intervals were calibrated for 95% percentage of coverage (interval covers measured value) on the calibration set.
-The environment is saved under GW_challenge.yml.
+Please provide a detailed description of the modeling workflow here, in such a way that the results may be reproduced independently by others.
+The preferred way to ensure reproducibility is to provide a commented script and environment settings.

 ## Supplementary model data used

-No additional information was obtained and/or used.
+Please describe any additional information that was used to model the hydraulic head time series.
+If no additional information was used, please state: 'No additional information was obtained and/or used.'

 ## Estimation of effort